-Poland’s strategic position in the heart of Europe and its strong and growing economy have made it an attractive destination for foreign businesses.
+Doing business in Poland has become increasingly attractive due to the country's strategic position in the heart of Europe and its strong and growing economy.

-The Polish labour force is generally well-educated and has a strong work ethic, and Polish business culture is largely similar to what expats might experience in other European countries.
-The commercial centre in Poland is its capital and largest city, Warsaw.
-Although Poland’s main exports and economy remain largely focused on manufacturing and agriculture, the country’s services sector has grown significantly in recent years.
+The Polish labour force is generally well-educated and has a strong work ethic, and Polish business culture is largely similar to what you might experience in other European countries.
+The commercial centre in Poland is its capital and largest city, Warsaw, although cities like Krakow, Wrocław, and Poznań are emerging as significant business hubs, particularly in the tech sector.

 Fast facts